imazeenabulele/Active_Directory_Users_Group_Policies__Managing_Accounts/README.md

 </p>

 <h1>Creating Users, Group Policies and Managing Accounts with Active Directory in Azure</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This section will show the setting up of non-administrative users   .<br />

 <h2>Environments and Technologies Used</h2>